dargaCode/LogicAndCodingGames/README.md

 #Logic and Coding Games

 Programming-related games are a very popular topic on Reddit and elsewhere.
-I've accumulated a ton of browser bookmarks, and finally sorted through them all.
+Over the past year I accumulated a ton of browser bookmarks, and I've finally sorted through them all.

 These are the games I find most interesting and/or have seen recommended most often.
-Some of them actually attempt to teach you a real programming language, and some are just logic puzzles.
+Some of them actually attempt to teach you a real programming language, and some are more about logical thinking.

-This list doesn't include programming challenge sites like HackerRank et al. They're arguably very similar to puzzles, but they're not gamey enough for relaxation purposes.
+This list doesn't contain programming challenge sites like HackerRank.
+They're arguably very similar to puzzles, but for my purposes they're not "gamey" enough to include.

 <table>
   <thead>